sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Designing with Data](https://amzn.to/2CKgVk2), by Rochelle King, Elizabeth F. Churchill, and Caitlin Tan
 1. [Lady Luck](https://amzn.to/2rMLSlf), by Warren Weaver
-1. [Nudge](https://amzn.to/37aJNQj), by Richard H. Thaler and Cass R. Sunstein

 ### 2019